Holy Cross Antiochian Orthodox Church

 By the blessing of God and the prayers of his people, we purchased our first building in the summer of 2007.
 Several months’ hard work, guided by the wise counsel of Bishop MARK, has given us a home of our own in which to worship God, love each other, and serve our community.
 We want to be an active and living witness for Orthodoxy in a region of West Michigan that is presently not served by an Orthodox church: to bring the fullness of the faith to people who need to know the life-changing power of the cross of Christ.

 Holy Cross is served by Fr.
 John Hogg.
 Fr.
-John is a graduate of St. Tikhon's Orthodox Theological Seminary in South Canaan, Pennsylvania.
+John is a graduate of St. Tikhon’s Orthodox Theological Seminary in South Canaan, Pennsylvania.
 He was assigned to Holy Cross in May of 2012 and he was made the pastor in the summer of 2015.
 Fr.
 John and his wife, Kh.
-Darcy, and their two daughters (and one child on the way!) couldn't be happier to be a part of such a wonderful parish.
+Darcy, and their three daughters couldn’t be happier to be a part of such a wonderful parish.
 Fr.
 John did his undergraduate degree in Russian and Spanish and Portuguese at the University of Pittsburgh.
 He is able to provide pastoral care in a variety of languages for anyone who needs it.

 In addition, V. Rev. Fr.
 Gregory Hogg is attached to our mission as a priest who also works as a Professor in the Philosophy department of Grand Valley State University.
 Both Frs.
 John and Gregory are active in campus ministry, having founded chapters of the Orthodox Christian Fellowship (OCF) on the campuses of Grand Valley State, Hope College in Holland, and Calvin College in Grand Rapids.